minad/consult/README.md

     and recursive editing.
   * `consult-imenu`: Jump to imenu item.
 Supports live preview and recursive editing.
   * `consult-flycheck`: Jump to flycheck error.
 Supports live preview and recursive editing.
+The command supports narrowing.
+Press `e SPC`, `w SPC`, `i SPC` to only show errors, warnings and infos respectively.
 This command requires to install the additional `consult-flycheck.el` package since the main `consult.el` package only depends on Emacs core components.

 ### Miscellaneous